armory/documentation/_halyard_release_notes/armory-halyard_v1.9.1.md

 ## Highlights

-Armory Halyard 1.9.1 resolves an issue where echo pod in Armory Spinnaker 2.18 remained in a crash loop state.
+Armory Halyard 1.9.1 resolves an issue where the Echo Pod in Armory Spinnaker 2.18 remained in a crash loop state.

 ## Halyard Armory Enterprise Spinnaker